arcriles/TugasAkhirAI/README.md

 # TugasAkhirAI
 ## FaceDetectorApp

-This project was meant for out final Exam for Artificial Intelligence This application is meant to detect face if the person wearing a mask or not
+This project was meant for our final Exam for Artificial Intelligence This application is meant to detect face if the person wearing a mask or not

 ## requirement